james65535/james65535.github.io/content/projects/tantrumn-cgspectrum-1.md

 ---

 ### Brief
-Tantrumn is a solo school project which is part of the [CGSpectrum](https://www.cgspectrum.com/) Game Programming Curriculum.
-The game was designed to accomodate single, split view, or networked multi-player racing game.
+Tantrumn is a racing game (on foot, not car) developed as a solo school project which is part of the [CGSpectrum](https://www.cgspectrum.com/) Game Programming Curriculum.
+The game was designed to accommodate single player, multi-player split view, and networked multi-player modes.
 The player(s) can compete against each other or AI bots.
 ### Role
-The design and guidance was provided by the CGSpectrum curriculum.
+The design and guidance was provided by the CGSpectrum curriculum along with code examples.
 My role was to implement the game with scope to make any changes I deemed fit.
-These changes include a Custom Character Movement Component (detailed below), level layouts, Mesh/Audio/Materiel assets, AI behaviour, and UI elements.
+Changes I introduced spanned the gamut of Unreal Engine capabilities such as a custom [Character Movement Component](https://docs.unrealengine.com/5.2/en-US/understanding-networked-movement-in-the-character-movement-component-for-unreal-engine/) (detailed below), level layouts, Mesh / Audio / Material assets, AI behaviour, and UI elements.
+The implementation was done primarily in C++ with [Blueprints](https://docs.unrealengine.com/5.2/en-US/introduction-to-blueprints-visual-scripting-in-unreal-engine/) used for prototyping functionality, scripting some aspects of [Widgets](https://docs.unrealengine.com/5.2/en-US/creating-widgets-in-unreal-engine/) used as part of the UI, and level specific gameplay elements.
 ### Summary of Elements
-The game includes player levels, designer kinematics test levels along with custom GameModes which can match gameplay to the corresponding levels.
+The game includes player levels, [Kinematics](https://en.wikipedia.org/wiki/Kinematics) test levels, custom [Game Modes](https://docs.unrealengine.com/5.2/en-US/game-mode-and-game-state-in-unreal-engine/) which can match gameplay to the corresponding levels.
 All gameplay supports network play whether via dedicated server and clients, or local LAN play.
+Detail on additional implementations included in the game as follows:

-A Customer Character Movement Component was developed to extend Epic's imeplementation to include additional modes of travel.
-These modes are efficiently replicated via Bit Flags by extending the Network Prediction system.
-The end result being minimal server corrections for client side movement predictions.
+* The custom Character Movement Component extends Epic's implementation to include additional modes of travel.
+These modes are efficiently replicated via [Bit Flags](https://en.wikipedia.org/wiki/Bit_field) by extending the Network Prediction system used for lag compensation (reducing the [rubberbanding](https://www.dictionary.com/browse/rubberbanding) effect prevalent in many older online games), specifically [FSavedMove](https://docs.unrealengine.com/5.2/en-US/API/Runtime/Engine/GameFramework/FSavedMove_Character/).
+The end result being minimal [Server Corrections](https://docs.unrealengine.com/5.2/en-US/understanding-networked-movement-in-the-character-movement-component-for-unreal-engine/#customizingnetworkedcharactermovement) for client side movement predictions.

-* Rapid Creation of Rooms with auto-sizing walls, meshes, and materials These changes include a Custom Character Movement Component to allow for additional modes of movement to be efficiently replicated across networked systems.
-* Simple Editor Utility for rapid  placement or dynamically adjust each room directly

-* Packaged as a plugin with everything needed to run out of the box

-* Toggable Doorways with dynamic dimensions for which Data Assets can be used to specify what the door should be and how it should look

-* Ability to have Room Themes and Furniture presets using Data Assets

-* Easy to extend as Objects and code have been developed to make use of Interfaces and does not hard code any specific classes.

-* Magnetised Rooms which can instantly snap to other rooms around it after being resized
+* Impacts have the ability to stun characters (players and AI).
+The magnitude of impact determines the duration of stun and strength of controller vibration.
+Additionally, the stun state controls animation behaviour by triggering corresponding [Animation Montages](https://docs.unrealengine.com/5.2/en-US/animation-montage-in-unreal-engine/).